rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 into the next block, and that nodes accept a `fee_rate` up to ten times that same estimate.

+The sending node MUST add the fee change to the unacked changeset for its remote commitment, and the receiving node MUST add the fee change to the unacked changeset for its local commitment.

 ### 3.4.1. update_fee message format

     message update_fee {